RobbieGM/sveddy/README.md

     - Training time: 370s (8 iterations)
     - Continuous learning insertion overhead into ratings table: 450ms

-<sup><a name='footnote-1'>[1]</a> It's impossible to make a truly fair comparison here, as participants in the netflix challenge had RMSEs graded calculated from a separate private test set (the "qualifying set"), whereas Sveddy's validation RMSE was calculated by separating out 1/8 of the public training data as the validation set.
+<sup><a name='footnote-1'>[1]</a> It's impossible to make a truly fair comparison here, as participants in the netflix challenge had RMSEs calculated from a separate private test set (the "qualifying set"), whereas Sveddy's validation RMSE was calculated by separating out 1/8 of the public training data as the validation set.
 The main difference between these is that the qualifying set was made up only of recent ratings, whereas Sveddy's validation set is sampled randomly from the public training set.
 As much as I would like to know Sveddy's RMSE on the qualifying set, the Netflix Prize closed over 10 years ago and is no longer accepting submissions.
 Entries using similar techniques scored around RMSEs around 0.89.
 More information about the Netflix Prize datasets [here](https://web.archive.org/web/20070927051207/http://www.netflixprize.com/assets/NetflixPrizeKDD_to_appear.pdf).</sup>

 ## Building & Installation